VFXGamer/red_team_tools/Keyjack/README.md

 # generate encryption key and enter into here
 ```
 5. As all the things are set its time to run it.
 Run `python3 keyjack.py`.
-6. You will recieve the file on your email that you entered in step 3.
+6. You will receive the file on your email that you entered in step 3.
 (All the logged files files will be deleted from your pc once the program ends.)
-7. Now ypu will have to decrypt all the text inside the *e_keyjack_final_.txt* by running `python3 keyjack_decrypt.py`
+7. Now you will have to decrypt all the text inside the *e_keyjack_final_.txt* by running `python3 keyjack_decrypt.py`
 (Note:- Both *keyjack_decrypt.py* and *e_keyjack_final_.txt* should be in the same folder.) </br>

 <b>Don't miss use your knowledge.</b> </br>